Optimizing alphabet reduction pairs of arrays: Characterizing optimal regular CPAs through linear programming

-Note that Proposition \ref{prop-Delta_PL-SB} notably implies that $LP_{\nu, d, k}$ has no degenerate basic solution provided that $d <\nu$.
-We now use expression (\ref{eq-SB_xy}) of the basic solutions to characterize the feasible bases, i.e., the bases whose associated basic solution is feasible.
+Note that \cref{prop-Delta_PL-SB} implies in particular that $LP_{\nu, d, k}$ has no degenerate basic solution provided that $d <\nu$.
+The expression \cref{eq-SB_xy} of basic solutions allows us to characterize the {\em feasible} bases, i.e., those whose associated basic solutions are feasible.